 The Halama Wetlands are part of the greater Welakahao wetland fed by the Kēōkea Gulch and Kula Kai aquifer.
 The Halama wetland is located in the Moku of Kula (Kīhei), in the watershed of Hapapapa, and the Ahupua’a of Kēōkea.
 It sits within the Kēōkea Gulch, and this wetland has no overland outlet at the present time.
 This wetland is located on the Kīhei floodplain and shares the aquifer with multiple wetlands.
 It is part of a larger group of wetlands that include, Lāʻie-makai, Lāʻie-mauka, and Welakahao.

-Joined by underground nexus of springs this site has permanent “perennial” water as well as extensive underground water.
+This site is an example of a Cryptorheic Wetland: Joined by underground nexus of springs this site has permanent “perennial” water as well as extensive underground water.
 In saturated hydrologic soils.
 This wetland has a very low elevation just a few feet above sea level and has water at and just below the surface.
 Soil pits at the site consistently show the presence of groundwater.
 Here freshwater migrating toward the ocean meets with saltier water to form brackish water nexus.

 Salt Ponds: This wetland also displays a variety of interesting wetland features.
 Including extensive salt ponds, and brackish pools.
 This wetland is special as it represents a type of landlocked wetland connected to the ocean through its underground waterways.